boblaublaw/dedup/README.md

 ## Utilization

 ```
-dedup.py [ opts ] [weight:]path1 [weight:]path2 [...] > cmds.sh # generate cmds
-vi commands.sh                                                  # review cmds
-sh commands.sh                                                  # execute cmds

-Where path can be any file or directory with an optional weight prefix.

-Where options can be:
 -h, --help            show this help message and exit
   -c, --clean-database  clean hash cache instead of normal operation
   -d DATABASE, --database DATABASE
                         name of DBM file to use for hash cache